 Supply costs are on the higher side for pool cleaners and may consume up to 20% of their revenue.
 Pool cleaning is fairly lucrative for a labor job, however, offering as much as $50-$60 per hour.

 Independent, hard-working people in robust physical condition can put their problem-solving skills to use by starting up a handyman business.
-There is a massive field of possibilities for someone in this business, depending on their knowledge of various domestic appliances and home improvement practices.
+There is a massive field of possibilities for someone in this low-cost business, depending on their knowledge of various domestic appliances and home improvement practices.

 Ongoing costs can be troublesome for a handyman business, as it requires the right licenses and quality tool replacement.
 The profits may justify these deductions if your company targets a more challenging or unusual field of repair, which will permit you to charge accordingly for the value of your services.

+Last but not least on our list of low-cost business ideas is a cleaning business.
 Highly motivated people with energy to spare can be well suited to a cleaning business, which demands a great deal of physical exertion for long periods of time.
 Cleaning businesses can operate as general services, or specialize in a certain type of cleaning, like residential or office-oriented services.

 Ongoing costs for cleaning supplies and equipment maintenance may prove higher than is desirable, but fast, efficient work makes for more customers and more money earned in a day.
 A smaller cleaning business can still make between $50,000 and $100,000 per year, which can really motivate you to remain on your feet those long hours.